-Soondubu jjigae (순두부찌개) is a hot, soupy Korean stew that has become well-known outside of Korea for its comforting warmth.
-It is often served with meat and seafood, but both are optional; this is a vegan version.
-Soondubu means “pure tofu” which refers to the custard-like silken tofu that adds a satisfying creaminess to the bowl.
+Soondubu Jjigae (순두부찌개) is a hot, soupy Korean stew known for its comforting warmth.
+It’s often served with meat and seafood, but both are optional; this is a vegan version.
 It isn’t often you find a dish that is both hearty to eat and light on the stomach!
 This is a great way to use up your old, overripe kimchi as well.
 Low-carb and gluten-free.

 History & Origins

 Soondubu-jjigae (also spelled sundubu-jjigae) means “soft tofu stew” in Korean.
-It’s made with what we generally know as “silken tofu.”
-Unlike firmer forms of tofu, silken tofu is not curdled, and it isn’t pressed to get rid of excess water, resulting in a smooth, delicate, pudding-like texture.
+Soondubu means “pure tofu” which refers to the custard-like, barely-set silken tofu that adds a satisfying creaminess to the bowl.
+Unlike firmer forms of tofu, this type of tofu is not curdled, and it isn’t pressed to get rid of excess water, resulting in a smooth, delicate, pudding-like texture.

 By the late 90’s, the dish had found favor among Americans as well.
 Much of this can be credited to the late Los Angeles restauranteur and Korean immigrant Hee Sook Lee.
 She opened a chain of restaurants called BCD Tofu House in California, introducing soondubu to the masses.